 3. An Aquarium Heater

 If you plan to get tropical fish, you will have to have an aquarium heater.
 Tropical fish can’t survive in water temperature that is too.
-Usually 76~80F (or 24~26C) is required for tropical fish.
-Even if you live in a fairly warm place, do not skip the aquarium heater.
+Usually, 76~80F (or 24~26C) is required for tropical fish.
+Even if you live in a reasonably warm place, do not skip the aquarium heater.
 Fish needs a stable water temperature.

 4. A Thermometer Independent from the Aquarium Heater